phetsims/qa/issue-templates/rc-lite-template.md

 <h3>Test Matrices</h3>

-Matrices will be paired down to fit scope of Lite test.
+Matrices will be pared down to fit scope of Lite test.

 - [General Test Matrix](FILLED_IN_BY_QA)
 - [PhET-iO Test Matrix](FILLED_IN_BY_QA)